Kiko-Climent/cafe-lalba/README.md

 The target audience is composed of users who are lovers of traditional food or those who wish to discover the incredible delicacies offered by Alicante's gastronomy.

+## User Stories

+## New Visitor Goals

+- **Explore the menu**: New visitors might want to browse through the wide range of lesser-known dishes offered by the restaurant.
+- **Register an Account**: Visitors interested in making reservations may want to create an account to access the online reservation system.
+- **Contact the Administrator**: Those with specific inquiries or needing more information might wish to reach out to the restaurant via the contact form.
+- **Discover underrated dishes**: Informing customers and helping them explore traditional dishes from the inland region of Alicante province.
+- **Discovering tradition**: Creating engagement through a family business that has been passed down from generation to generation, tradition as a fundamental pillar of the company

+## Existing Visitor Goals

+- **Make a Reservation**: Returning visitors who've registered an account might aim to use the reservation system to book a table.
+- **Explore New Dishes**: Return to explore specials or try out new items added to the menu.
+- **Contact the Administrator**: In case of issues or additional questions, existing visitors may choose to contact the restaurant again through the contact form.
+- **Update Existing Booking**: Visitors with an existing account might want to update a future booking, either by updating number of people, time or date; or by removing the booking"
 ___

+# Design

+## Colour Scheme

+## Typgography

+## Wireframes

+## Flow Diagram

+## Database Plan

+___

+# Features

+## Registration:
+The user can create an account:
+[]

+## Book a table:
+Once the account has been created, the user is alowed to place a booking.
+[]

+## Update Booking:
+If the user whishes, the booking could be update it.
+[]

+## Delete Booking:
+Of ocurse the possibity of removing the booking is also allowed.
+[]

+## My Bookings:
+A detailed list of past and future bookings from the user is also possible to visit under "My Reservations" []

+## Log in / Log out:
+The user is allowed to log into his account in order to make use of the functionalities of the restaurant, *Create a New Booking, Update it or Delete it*
+[]

+## Contact Form:
+Both _New_ and _Existing_ users can contact the administrator for inquiries without the need for user validation to access this feature.
+[]

+## Admin Panel:
+The page administrator can access the _Admin Panel_ by entering their credentials.
+Within this panel, he will find a comprehensive dashboard displaying _Information_ from Users, _Bookings_, and _Messages_.
+[]

+## Future Features:
+- Add a _*users profile page*_ where stored data can be edited.
+- Add a _*reviews section*_, where new and existing users can leave feedack and rate dishes, service, etc..
+- Add the functionality of _*online orders*_, where users can _place_ and _pick up_ their food orders.

 # Tests